a journey into the hills and Himalayas of Nepal...

 One interesting fact about the Himalayas is that they keep on raising and numerous other mountain peaks are taking new shapes and sizes.

 In 1954, a survey of India measured the height of Mt.
-Everest for the first time in its history and was officially declared to be 8848 meters.
+Everest for the first time in its history, and was officially declared to be 8848 meters.
 After 67 years Mt.
-Everest gained almost a meter of its height and still keeps on rising due to the underneath activities of the tectonic plates.
+Everest gained almost a meter in its height and still keeps on rising due to the underneath activities of the tectonic plates.

 In 2020 with the combined effort by the governments of Nepal and China together measured the new height of Mt.
 Everest was officially declared to be 8848.86 meters.

 How highs are the Himalayas of Nepal